JustinRHunter/git_practice/README.txt

-echo Hello Git and GitHub
+Hello Git and GitHub

+Making this change and that change